The most important customer types in retail and how to meet their needs

 The 4 most important customer types in retail and online shops

-Right off the bat: This blog post does not claim to be exhaustive.
+Right away: This blog post does not claim to be exhaustive.
 Additionally, people and human behavior are difficult to categorize into rigid boxes.
-You must always account for mixed forms, overlaps, situational deviations, and exceptions to the rule.
+You must always account for hybrids, overlaps, situational deviations, and exceptions to the rule.
 In reality, it can be challenging to clearly identify customer types.
-Further differentiations are, of course, always possible: for example, other blogs describe more than 10 of the most common customer types (e.g., complainers, chatterboxes, know-it-alls, bargainers).
+Further differentiations are, of course, always possible: Other blogs, for example, describe more than 10 of the most common customer types (e.g., complainers, chatterboxes, know-it-alls, bargainers).
 However, the psychology behind the individual types is often not very evidence-based.

-For Amazon sellers, however, the usefulness can be questioned.
-Because even though categorizing customers into types can help with listings and so on, the same marketing and communication opportunities are not available on Amazon as they are in brick-and-mortar retail.
-Nevertheless, particularly difficult customer types can also be better addressed on Amazon if one knows their characteristics.
+For Amazon sellers, however, the benefit can be questioned.
+Because even though categorizing customers into types can help with listings and the like, the same marketing and communication opportunities are not available on Amazon as they are in brick-and-mortar retail.
+Nevertheless, particularly difficult customer types can be better addressed on Amazon as well, if one knows their characteristics.
 Therefore, it is worth taking a closer look.

 The so-called DISC model has been used in companies for several decades to assess customers and conversation partners, for example, in personnel development.
-It is also popular in sales and marketing to recognize different customer types and categories.
-It operates with four basic principles of human personality:
+It is also popular in sales and marketing to recognize different types of customers and customer types.
+It operates with four fundamental principles of human personality:

 As already mentioned, most people cannot be exclusively categorized into one of these four DISC traits.
-However, one tendency is often more strongly developed than the others.
+However, one tendency is often more pronounced than the others.
 This can also change from situation to situation.
-While it is important in dealing with customer types in retail for the seller to adapt to different people within a few seconds, this aspect is absent in online retail.
+While it is important for sellers in retail to adapt to different people within a few seconds, this aspect is absent in online commerce.
 Here, the focus is primarily on satisfying the various needs in the design of product pages or in email communication.

 In communication with dominant customer types in retail, results are what matter most.
 Therefore, in your product description, clearly and explicitly state not only what your product is but also its benefits.
 What functions does it have, why does it work so well, and how does it solve the buyer’s problem?

-These characteristics should be utilized by sellers.
-Because, unlike dominant customer types, the initiative type is not so much interested in hard facts.
+Sellers should take advantage of these characteristics.
+Unlike dominant customer types, the initiating type is not as interested in hard facts.
 Instead, describe the value that your product can have for the buyer.
-Enthrall the initiative type with good storytelling and A+ Content, and you will have the sale almost in the bag.
+Enthrall the initiating type with good storytelling and A+ Content, and you will have the sale almost in the bag.

-In direct conversation, the Steady is an extremely pleasant partner, as he is at peace with himself, reliable, and rather reserved, but at the same time knows what he wants.
-However, for online retailers, he can be a tough nut to crack: Those who do not meet the needs and goals of the steady type with their product description have poor chances.
+In direct conversation, the steady type is an extremely pleasant partner, as they are self-assured, reliable, and rather reserved, yet they know what they want.
+However, for online sellers, they can be a tough nut to crack: Those who do not meet the needs and goals of the steady type with their product description have poor chances.

-On the other hand, steady customer types can develop into the favorite customer of the retailer both in-store and online.
-Because the needs of the Steady do not change overnight.
-If a product has convinced him, he sticks with it – and does indeed buy regularly.
+On the other hand, steady customer types can develop into the favorite customer of the seller both in retail and online.
+The needs of the steady type do not change overnight.
+Once a product has convinced them, they stick with it – and they can also make regular purchases.
 Ideally, the steady type even develops into a loyal regular customer.
-Therefore, highlight the Unique Selling Points in your product description and show how your product supports which goals in which ways.
+Therefore, highlight the Unique Selling Points in your product description and show how your product supports their goals in various ways.

-The conscientious type likes to analyze, approaches it systematically, and relies on the insights gained from it.
-Aside from that, he is rather reserved and withdrawn, which is why the Conscientious rarely writes reviews.
+The conscientious type enjoys analyzing, approaches it systematically, and relies on the insights gained from this.
+Aside from that, they are rather reserved and withdrawn, which is why the conscientious type rarely writes reviews.

-Retailers can certainly satisfy the conscientious customer type.
-His analytical disposition makes him receptive to factual knowledge.
+Sellers can certainly satisfy the conscientious customer type.
+Their analytical disposition makes them receptive to factual knowledge.
 Therefore, convince this type with data and facts about your product and its benefits.
-Support these with application examples or study results.
+Support this with application examples or study results.

 Customer types in retail, marketing, sales, or e-commerce can often be classified based on certain personality traits.
-From this, specific strategies for communication can be derived to achieve the purchase conclusion as effectively as possible.
+This allows for the derivation of specific strategies for addressing them in order to achieve the most effective purchase completion.

-While sellers in brick-and-mortar stores have many opportunities to individually address the different customer types, online shop operators usually only have the textual and graphical level available.
+While sellers in brick-and-mortar retail have many opportunities to individually address the different customer types, online shop operators usually only have the textual and graphical level available.
 It is no wonder that in brick-and-mortar retail, additional customer types such as the Impatient or the Indecisive are also considered.
-Talkers or Whiners are also described.
+Chatterboxes or Complainers are also described.

-Amazon sellers are even more limited; a sales conversation practically never takes place.
+Amazon sellers are even more restricted, as a sales conversation practically never takes place.
 They can usually only design the product detail page or their Brand Store themselves.
-However, customer types can also help in this regard.
+However, customer types can still be helpful in this regard.
 The advantage: The time pressure that exists in a sales conversation is eliminated.

-According to the DISC model, four tendencies can be particularly identified: dominant, initiative, steady, and conscientious customer types.
-In retail as well as in online commerce, sellers should shine with both the product benefits and features, as well as with data and facts, along with good storytelling.
+According to the DISC model, four tendencies can be particularly identified: dominant, initiating, steady, and conscientious customer types.
+In both retail and online commerce, sellers should shine with product benefits and features, as well as with data and facts, along with good storytelling.

 Frequently Asked Questions

-Since this is not an exact science, there are many different customer types and consumption types.
-In retail, for example, concepts based on the DISC model are common, which divide buyers into four personalities: the Dominant, the Influencer, the Steady, and the Conscientious.
+Since this is not an exact science, there are many different types of customers and consumer types.
+In retail, for example, concepts based on the DISC model are common, which divide buyers into four personalities: the Dominant, the Influential, the Steady, and the Conscientious.

-Whether customer type or consumption type: there are plenty of examples of different buyer personalities online.
+Whether customer type or consumer type: there are plenty of examples of different buyer personalities available online.
 Customers are categorized based on certain common characteristics, behaviors, or needs.
 Characteristics can include age, gender, or interests, but in retail, psychographic and behavioral characteristics are usually decisive.

 The goal of a type-appropriate customer approach in retail is to make the communication and interaction of a company with its customers as effective and efficient as possible.
 By adapting the approach to the specific needs, preferences, and behaviors of different customer types, companies can achieve several advantages, such as increased sales, enhanced customer loyalty, or more satisfied customers.

 This varies from industry to industry and is primarily based on which aspects influence the customer’s purchasing decision.
 Customer types in brick-and-mortar retail are usually classified based on their behavior in the consultation or sales conversation.
-The DISC model is a good initial orientation to understand customer motivation.
+The DISC model is a good initial guide to understanding customer motivation.

 Dealing with an unfriendly customer in sales requires patience, empathy, and professional communication skills.
 Always try to de-escalate the situation and find a satisfactory solution.

-• Stay calm and do not let the customer’s mood affect you.
+• Stay calm and do not let yourself be influenced by the customer’s mood.

 • Show empathy and understanding by taking the customer’s perspective.

-• Remain objective and do not take it personally by focusing on the facts.
+• Stay objective and do not take it personally by focusing on the facts.

-• Set boundaries if the customer becomes abusive or disrespectful, but do not react emotionally yourself.
+• Set boundaries when the customer becomes offensive or disrespectful, but do not react emotionally yourself.

-According to the DISC model, the following four customer types are distinguished in retail: the Dominant, the Influencer, the Steady, and the Conscientious.
-In other categorizations, more types are also specified, such as 6 customer types, including, for example, argumentative people.
-However, not all of these types are always substantiated in psychology.
+According to the DISC model, the following four types of customers are distinguished in retail: the Dominant, the Influential, the Steady, and the Conscientious.
+Other categorizations also mention more, such as 6 types of customers, including, for example, argumentative people.
+However, in psychology, not all of these types are always substantiated.

-There are a whole range of scientific and unscientific consumption types.
-According to the DISC model, the following four customer types are distinguished in retail: the Dominant, the Influencer, the Steady, and the Conscientious.
-In other customer typologies, personalities such as the Complainer, the Stressed, or the Skeptic are also mentioned, for example.
+There are a number of scientific and unscientific consumer types.
+According to the DISC model, the following four types of customers are distinguished in retail: the Dominant, the Influential, the Steady, and the Conscientious.
+In other customer typologies, personalities such as the Complainer, the Stressed, or the Skeptic are also mentioned.

-Usually, customer groups are understood to follow the same scheme as customer types.
+Customer groups are usually understood in the same way as customer types.
 In retail, behaviors and psychological characteristics are particularly decisive for categorization.
-Customer groups can, for example, be characterized by certain psychological traits.
+Customer groups can be characterized, for example, by certain psychological traits.

-Important customers are often described as “key customers” or with the Anglicism “key accounts.”
+Important customers are often referred to as “key customers” or with the anglicism “key accounts.”
 These terms describe customers who are particularly valuable and crucial for a company’s business success.
 Such customers usually have significant purchasing power, a high order volume, or a certain strategic importance.

-Even though there is no traditional sales conversation on Amazon, the product description, customer reviews, and the overall customer experience play a crucial role in building a connection with different customer types.
-Amazon sellers can address different DISC customer types by providing clear and precise product information, responding to customer feedback, and offering excellent customer service that strengthens customer trust and specifically addresses their needs.
-Because good customer service can positively influence the purchasing decision.
+Even though there is no traditional sales conversation on Amazon, the product description, customer reviews, and the overall customer experience play a crucial role in building a connection with different types of customers.
+Amazon sellers can address different DISC customer types by providing clear and precise product information, responding to customer feedback, and offering excellent customer service that builds customer trust and specifically addresses their needs.
+A good customer service can positively influence the purchasing decision.
 Interactions in reviews and ratings are particularly important.
 They give customers the feeling of being heard and show that the seller is addressing their concerns and wishes.
 Positive responses can lead to brand loyalty and ultimately to further purchases.

 Image credits in the order of the images: © GamePixel – stock.adobe.com / © Skyline Graphics – stock.adobe.com